Skip to main content

 no visible Feature is Hidden

-no activity references a missing Feature, Site, or Location
+no activity references a missing Feature, Site, or Territory

 all modifiers target valid scopes